 On the last day of your current tenancy, you'll need to ring DEWA up to let them know you're moving out and you'd like to settle your final DEWA bill.
 Alternatively, you may also use their move-in feature on the DEWA website, which allows you to transfer your account (and deposit) to your new property.

 One of our own staff experienced this recently - as they transferred their DEWA account, but because they moved from an apartment to a villa they had to pay the 4k deposit.
 For DEWA deposits in Dubai, it's AED 2k for an apartment, and AED 4k for a villa.

 If you transfer, you might find your deposit is credited into your DEWA account to be used towards your first bill in your new property.
 If you cancel your DEWA account altogether, you should receive the remaining deposit after your final bill is paid.
 This leads us to our next point...

 10. Pay for your EJARI

-Earlier in 2017 saw the law change when it comes to EJARI in Dubai - now all tenants MUST have their EJARI completed and approved in order to activate the DEWA supply in their new apartment or villa.
+In 2017, we saw the law change when it comes to Ejari in Dubai - now all tenants MUST have their Ejari completed and approved in order to activate the DEWA supply in their new apartment or villa.
 Timing is important here, as you might find yourself without power for some hours as you wait for your new property to be reconnected under your account.
-DEWA states up to 24 hours, but generally it can take between 6 to 10 hours so you'll want to plan your move-in date accordingly.
+DEWA states up to 24 hours, but generally, it can take between 6 to 10 hours so you'll want to plan your move-in date accordingly.